- How to Apply

 Q: Do I have to complete the SCITT programme to become a TA?

-A: No - you do not need to gain QTS to become a TA.
-For information regarding further career opportunities within GLF Schools please go to the GLF Schools’ recruitment website.
+A: No - you do not need to gain QTS to become a Teaching Assistant.
+For information regarding further career opportunities within GLF Schools please visit the our GLF Schools’ recruitment website.

 Q: What does a degree compromise of?